oracle/weblogic-toolkit-ui/documentation/staging/content/concepts/_index.md

 {{% notice note %}}
 On Windows and Linux platforms, this tends to be the user's environment that they have configured to be used when they log in.
-On MacOS, native applications do not inherit the user's login environment.
+On macOS, native applications do not inherit the user's login environment.
 Instead, the application inherits the environment configured by the `launchd` daemon process.
-If you are running on MacOS, then you should keep this in mind when the application doesn't behave as you expect.
+If you are running on macOS, then you should keep this in mind when the application doesn't behave as you expect.
 {{% /notice %}}